This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 There are also ways to naturally protect yourself from pregnancy, such as the pull-out or natural family planning methods.

-Hormonal methods are some of the most popular methods due to how effective and simple they are.
+Hormonal methods are some of the most popular methods due to their effectiveness and simplicity.
 You can also order hormonal methods online.

 How does hormonal contraception work?